byalextran/southwest-checkin/README.md

 ### Schedule a Check In

-    # both departing and returning flights (if applicable) are scheduled.
     autoluv schedule ABCDEF John Doe

+Both departing and returning flights (if applicable) will be scheduled.
+After scheduling, there's no need to keep the terminal window open or active.
+The check in will happen behind the scenes at the appropriate time.

-    # wrap names in double quotes if they have spaces
+**Note:** If a name includes a space, wrap it in double quotes (e.g. "John Doe")
-    autoluv schedule ABCDEF "John Doe" Smith

 ### Schedule a Check In With Email Notification

-Make sure you follow the instructions below for configuring email notifications.
+Follow the instructions below for configuring email notifications.

-    autoluv schedule ABCDEF John Doe john.doe@helloworld.com
+    autoluv schedule ABCDEF John Doe john.doe@email.com

-    # you can optionally specify a second email address as well. useful if you
-    # schedule flights for friends but also want to be notified of the results.
-    # NOTE: put your email address in the first field and your friend's in the second.
+A second email address can be passed in as well and get the results BCCed to it.

-    autoluv schedule ABCDEF John Doe your.email@helloworld.com john.doe@helloworld.com
+    autoluv schedule ABCDEF John Doe john.doe@email.com second.email@bcc.com

 ### Check In Immediately